 Business cards also frequently require a personal guarantee, so if you are making large purchases on the card, whoever in the organization provides the guarantee needs to be aware of the responsibility that comes with this.
 When someone personally guarantees a credit card debt, that means he or she is promising to pay it back even if the organization closes or can’t pay the bill.
 (For more on this subject, see “Is the primary cardholder for nonprofit personally liable?”)

 There are a number of business credit cards that offer 0 percent interest deals, but generally these do not last indefinitely.
+See our current selection of business credit cards for details.
 (You likely can transfer the balance to another 0 percent interest card at the end of the deal to avoid that challenge.)
 Many business credit cards have no annual fee, so if you are willing to live with a 0 percent APR deal that expires, you will have many choices in front of you.

 Deciding which card works best for you may come down to the other perks and rewards.
 These can come in handy for a nonprofit that is trying to get the most out of every dollar.
 I’d suggest appointing someone on your team to keep on top of both attractive interest rate deals that eventually might replace your current one, and rewards.
 If you’re making large purchases on behalf of the organization, you might as well do it in a way that benefits the nonprofit most.
 That way, you’ll have more resources available to serve the causes most important to the group.